How to Install SSL Certificate On WordPress

 Make sure you use the same URLs with HTTPS for both you WordPress Address and site Address.

-SSL Certificate And WordPress: Final Thoughts
+SSL Certificate and WordPress: Final Thoughts